ttmagic/ttmagic.github.io/hoingu/terms_and_conditions.md

 **Contact Us**

 If you have any questions or suggestions about my Terms and Conditions, do not hesitate to contact me.

-This Terms and Conditions page was generated by [App Privacy Policy Generator](https://app-privacy-policy-generator.firebaseapp.com/)